npm package discovery and stats viewer.

 }

-2. Add rule to src/index.js
+2. Export the rule in src/index.js

-3. Add positive tests to tests/test_suite/positive/your_rule_name/ (see existing tests)
+3. Add positive tests in tests/test_suite/positive/your_rule_name/

-4. Add negative tests to tests/test_suite/negative/your_rule_name/ (see existing tests)
+4. Add negative tests in tests/test_suite/negative/your_rule_name/

-5. Update this README!
+5. Update this README

 Contributors